| Title: | Dynamic Structural Equation Models |

 based on k-fold crossvalidation.

-By contrast, AIC
+By contrast, AIC calculates the

 marginal Akaike Information Criterion, which is designed to optimize